Dataport/polar/packages/plugins/MousePosition/README.md

 ## Scope

-The MousePosition plugin is responsible for displaying the current mouse position as coodinates in the buttom-left corner of the map.
-An optional select menue is configurable to give users the option of selecting their preferred coordinate reference system.
+The MousePosition plugin makes the current mouse position as coordinates available.
+An optional select menu is configurable to allow users to switch to their preferred coordinate reference system.

 ## Configuration

 ### mousePosition

+TODO this is in conflict to the type file

 | fieldName | type | description |
 | - | - | - |